Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 An administrative error occurs when a promoter does not follow a subscriber's instructions.
 In other words, the promoter will send a transaction to the CESP system that does not reflect the subscriber's request.

 Let us illustrate this using this scenario.
 A subscriber instructs a promoter to withdraw $1,000 from a particular bank account.
-He then asks him to contribute the full amount into a specific RESP in respect of a particular beneficiary.
+The subscriber then asks the promoter to contribute the full amount into a specific RESP in respect of a particular beneficiary.

 The following would be examples of administrative errors concerning the contribution transaction (400‑11):